akinjide/akinjide-www/content/2020/retry-http-request-with-backoff-strategy.md

 ## Run the code

-Using [Axios](https://github.com/axios/axios), a third-party module that wraps around built-in HTTP Request to handle parsing JSON response, returning a Promise interface, and keeping the code simple.
+Using [Axios][], a third-party module that wraps around built-in HTTP Request to handle parsing JSON response, returning a Promise interface, and keeping the code simple.

 ```javascript
 // filename: index.js